 I learned, too, that these fruit salads — themselves referred to as different fruit chaat — are common in India and Pakistan and that they are a frequent addition to the Ramadan meal iftar.
 The iftar meal takes place after sunset and is the one that breaks the fast of the day.
 A fruit chaat is often part of that meal, especially in climates where the hydrating nature of those fruit salads is especially welcomed.
 Seeing this mixed Seasonal Fruit Chaat recipe on The Kitchn inspired me to put together all the summery red fruits that make up this recipe.

-A quick note on amchur, the key ingredient here.
-Amchur is the ground powder of green (unripe) mangoes.
+A quick note on amchur powder, the key ingredient here.
+Amchur powder is made from dried green (unripe) mangoes.
 I’m mostly familiar with it through its use as a souring ingredient in Indian dishes such as curries and chutneys.
 Here, it adds the tangy sourness that contrasts so beautifully with the fresh fruit and the more punchy spices.
 You can find it inexpensively in international or Indian markets.
 If you don’t have access to those, you can also find it online.

 - 2 cups / 330 g diced or balled seedless watermelon